isomerpages/mlaw-rom/_information-for-borrowers/list-of-licensed-moneylenders-in-singapore.md

 <br>
 In other instances, the perpetuators create bogus websites or social media accounts portraying themselves as licensed moneylenders in Singapore.
 Such websites solicit victims’ personal information such as their NRIC number, address and contact number, which can then be used for unlawful purposes. <br>
 <br>
 <b>Licensed moneylenders are disallowed to solicit for loans via text messages, phone calls or social media platforms.
-Licensed moneylenders are required to meet the borrower in person at the approved place of business to conduct physical face-to-face verification of his identity before granting any loan.</b>  A loan transaction performed fully online is disallowed.<br>
+Licensed moneylenders are required to meet the borrower in person at the approved place of business to conduct physical face-to-face verification of his identity before granting any loan.</b>  A loan transaction performed fully online, and at locations other than the approved places of business, is disallowed.<br>
 <br>
-Before visiting a licensed moneylender’s website, you are also strongly encouraged to verify the website address using <b>only</b> the list of licensed moneylenders found below. <br>
+Before visiting a licensed moneylender’s website, you are also strongly encouraged to verify the physical and website address using <b>only</b> the list of licensed moneylenders found below. <br>
 <br>
 Report possible unlicensed moneylending activities to the Police hotline at 1800-255-0000 or submit the information online at www.police.gov.sg/iwitness.
 Members of the public may also call the National Crime Prevention Council’s X-Ah Long hotline at 1800-924-5664.
 </td>